Best OLED TV 2026: LG G6, Samsung S95H, Sony A95M Compared

 An OLED is only as good as the signal chain feeding it.
 Make sure your AVR supports HDMI 2.1 passthrough if you want 4K/120Hz gaming, verify your HDMI cables are rated for the bandwidth you need (48Gbps for full HDMI 2.1), and confirm eARC support if you plan to use the TV's smart apps for streaming and pass audio back to your receiver.

-CinemaConfig checks all of this automatically.
+CinemaConfig's builder checks all of this automatically.
 Add your TV, AVR, and source devices to a build and get instant validation of every connection in the chain.
+If you are pairing an OLED with an AVR for the first time, the AVR buying guide covers which receivers match best at each price point.